Dammie18/Dammie18.github.io/README.md

 The dataset provides details of the Country, Product, Units Sold, Revenue per cookie, Cost per cookie, Revenue, Cost, Profit, Date, Month, Number, Month Name and Year.

 **Key findings:** The dashboard provides insight on the Total profit and Total Revenue generated which are 2.76M and 4.69M respectively.
 Cards were used to generate these figures.
 Also the dashboard provides information on the total profit by product, total operating cost by month, total revenue by country.
-The dashboard consists of two slicers for the Date and different product and also a refreshed date to determine how updated and recent the dashboard insights are.
+The dashboard consists of two slicers for the Date and different products and also a refreshed date to determine how updated and recent the dashboard insights are.

 **Dashboard Overview:**
 ![Cookies%203](Cookies%203.PNG)